The Task 5 Initiative

 Snyder JJ, Schaffhausen CR, Hart A, Axelrod DA, Dils D, Formica Jr RN, Gaber AO, Hunt HF, Jones J, Mohan S, Patzer RE, Pinney SP, Ratner LE, Slaker D, Stewart D, Stewart Lewis Z, Van Slyck S, Kasiske BL, Hirose R, Israni AK.
 Stakeholders’ Perspectives on Transplant Metrics: The 2022 Scientific Registry of Transplant Recipients’ Consensus Conference.
 Am J Transplant.
 2023 Jul;23(7):875-890. doi: 10.1016/j.ajt.2023.03.012.

 The Scientific Registry of Transplant Recipients (SRTR) brought together representatives from various stakeholder groups to make recommendations for better metrics to support the field of organ donation and transplantation at the People Driven Transplant Metrics Consensus Conference.
-This conference was held on July 18-20, 2022, at the Radisson Blu hotel at the Mall of America in Bloomington, Minnesota.
-SRTR is currently digesting all the feedback received through the various sessions and breakouts.
-An update on progress will be provided in the coming months.
+This conference was held on July 18-20, 2022, at the Radisson Blu hotel in Bloomington, Minnesota.
+SRTR continues to digest all the feedback received through the various sessions and breakouts.
+Progress updates continue to be provided periodically.

 Conference materials included: